fbudrowski/pthreads_server/readme.md

 Clients work in pairs of same-resource clients, i.e. they can get their resources assigned, or they can return their resources only together with another client, the same during execution.
 Clients are paired on-the-run by the server.

 Server can be stopped via an SIGINT (Ctrl + C) signal, in this case it ceases to accept any requests.
 When all previous requests have terminated (and all resources have been returned), it exits.
-The server can work for an arbitrary long amount of time and can serve any number of requests.
+The server can work for an arbitrary (reasonable) long amount of time and can serve any reasonable number of requests.
 #### How to run?
 Build instruction: `cmake ..; make serwer; make client`